-From time to time, management and our Board of Directors review our liquidity and future cash needs and may make a decision on (1) the return of capital to our shareholders through a share repurchase program or dividend payout; or (2) seek additional debt or equity financing.
-As of December 31, 2021, our principal sources of liquidity consisted of (i) unrestricted cash and cash equivalents of \$74.4 million; (ii) investment-grade short-term and long-term high-quality marketable debt instruments of \$33.6 million that are primarily invested in U.S. treasury securities, and corporate notes and bonds; and (iii) accounts receivable, net of allowances, of \$20.6 million.
-As of December 31, 2021, there were unrestricted cash and cash equivalents of \$1.0 million held outside the U.S. We invest cash not needed for current operations predominantly in high-quality, investment-grade, marketable debt instruments with the intent to make such funds available for operating purposes as needed.
+From time-to-time, management and our Board of Directors review our liquidity and future cash needs and may make a decision on (1) the return of capital to our shareholders through a share repurchase program or dividend payout; or (2) seek additional debt or equity financing.
+As of December 31, 2022, our principal sources of liquidity consisted of (i) unrestricted cash and cash equivalents of \$56.4 million; (ii) investment-grade short-term and long-term marketable debt instruments of \$36.5 million that are primarily invested in U.S. treasury securities, corporate notes and bonds, and municipal and agency notes and bonds; and (iii) accounts receivable, net of allowances, of \$34.1 million.
+As of December 31, 2022, there was unrestricted cash of \$0.9 million held outside the U.S. We invest cash not needed for current operations predominantly in investment-grade, marketable debt instruments with the intent to make such funds available for operating purposes as needed.
 Although these securities are available for sale, we generally hold these securities to maturity, and therefore, do not currently see a need to trade these securities in order to support our liquidity needs in the foreseeable future.
-The risk of this portfolio to us is in the ability of the underlying companies to cover their obligations at maturity, not in our ability to trade these securities at a profit.
+We believe the risk of this portfolio to us is in the ability of the underlying companies to cover their obligations at maturity, not in our ability to trade these securities at a profit.
 Based on current projections, we believe existing cash balances and future cash inflows from this portfolio will meet our liquidity needs for at least the next 12 months.